grusso98/AppointMate/README.md

 # AppointMate: Appointment Agent App
 ![AppointMate Logo](https://github.com/grusso98/AppointMate/blob/main/imgs/appointmate_logo.png)

 A conversational AI agent built with LangChain that allows users to book appointments with a professional via Telegram.
-The agent can check availability based on a schedule stored in an SQLite database and confirm bookings, optionally sending email notifications.
+The agent can check availability (for a fixed duration), book, list, and edit appointments using an SQLite database, provide information about the professional, and optionally send email notifications.
+It also includes a simple web-based admin panel for viewing the schedule.

 ## Functionalities